-Are Bones Grafts Needed for Implants
+Are Bones Grafts Needed for Dental Implants

 But it may not be that simple.
 There are different situations where a bone graft is necessary.
 There are also other reasons why a graft may be necessary or advisable.
 “Advisable?”
 Some bone surgeons have different approaches to regenerating and building bone too.
 In a given situation, one surgeon may do a graft while another may not do a graft.
 Often times the end result is the same.
 So when is a graft really necessary?

-Biological Bone Graft and Sticky Bone Video:
+Dr. Adams discusses Biological Bone Grafts and Sticky Bone Video:

 Different Bone Grafts used in Implant Dentistry?